multitheftauto/amx/README.md

-  So, to **add a new gamemode or filterscript**, you create a folder in server/mods/deathmatch/resources/, place one or more .amx files and any external files ("scriptfiles") in it, and add an appropriate meta.xml.
-Alternatively you can dump all scriptfiles together in server/mods/deathmatch/resources/amx/scriptfiles, SA-MP style.
+  So, to **add a new gamemode or filterscript**, you create a folder in server/mods/deathmatch/resources/, place one or more .amx files in it, and add an appropriate meta.xml.
+Additionally you need to copy all the content from your scriptfiles folder in server/mods/deathmatch/resources/amx/scriptfiles.

   The meta.xml files of gamemodes and filterscripts are slightly different.
 Two resources, amx-test and amx-fs-test, are included